nkvoronov/script.xbmcbackup/README.txt

 #backup is now done, continue with script
 -------------------------------------------

+Advanced Post-Backup/Restore Scripts

+For more advanced users can you select batch or shell (depending on platform) scripts to run after the execution of either Backup or Restore processes.
+This can do some additional processing or notifications that you may want.
+These scripts will be executed after the successful conclusion of either a backup or restore (depending on your choices) that are run manually or scheduled.
+The scripts will get passed 2 arguments.
+The first is the path to the xbmc profile folder, or special://home.
+The second is the path to the xbmc install folder or special://xbmc.
+This way your scripts can interact with the xbmc file system if needed.

+In the special://home/addons/script.xbmcbackup/bin folder there are some pre-canned scripts for guisettings restoration.
+When restoring the guisettings file Backup Addon will create a guisettings.xml.restored file.
+These scripts are platform dependant and attempt to stop xbmc, copy this file to guisettings.xml, and restart xbmc.
+These are an attempt to get around the fact that xbmc cannot restore the guisettings file while the program is running.
+Please use at your own risk.

 FAQ:

 I can't see any restore points when choosing "Restore", what is the problem?